mdsc/java-packages/README.md

 # java-packages
-The repository contains various java packages of a utility nature.
+Contains various java packages of a utility nature.